yduf/yduf.github.io/_posts/2025-06-18-savoir-ne-suffit-pas.md

 - ce qui est disponible

 see also
-- [HN](https://news.ycombinator.com/item?id=44467912) - Your taste (your ability to recognize quality) develops faster than your skill (your ability to produce it).
+- [	Being too ambitious is a clever form of self-sabotage ](https://news.ycombinator.com/item?id=44467912) - Your taste (your ability to recognize quality) develops faster than your skill (your ability to produce it).
 This creates what Ira Glass famously called "the gap," but I think of it as the thing that separates creators from consumers.